nanoporetech/medaka/docs/installation.rst

 using its default settings through the `medaka_consensus` program.
-An assembly in `.fasta` format and basecalls in `.fasta` or `.fastq` format are required (see :ref:`basecalling_and_draft_assembly` for an detailed example of one method of obtaining these):
+An assembly in `.fasta` format and basecalls in `.fasta` or `.fastq` format are required (see :ref:`basecalling_and_draft_assembly` for an detailed example of one method of obtaining these).
+The program uses both `samtools` and `minimap2`.
+If medaka has been installed using the from-source method these will be present within the medaka environment, else they will need to be provided by the user.

 .. code-block:: bash